standardgalactic/spherepop/README.md

 [Close-up of a screen filled with impenetrable Lisp code.
 A horrified programmer gasps.]

-…One language dares to ask: What if programming… was agame?
+…One language dares to ask: What if programming… was a game?

 [Music swells.
 The screen erupts in a cascade of shimmering spheres, expanding and colliding in a hypnotic dance.]